luminaxster/swe432tomcat/README.md

       }
       ...
 ```
-This lines are where adding Postgres as a dependency, and configuring the environment variable come together, missing any of these steps will cause a runtime error.
-In `String dbUrl = System.getenv("JDBC_DATABASE_URL");`, the environment variable is used `JDBC_DATABASE_URL`, make sure it is setup with `echo $JDBC_DATABASE_URL`.
-Then in `return DriverManager.getConnection(dbUrl);`, the Postgres database driver is detected based on the previous URL, the driver manager will look for it in your Postgres installed dependency and the use it to connect to the database with the credentiasl specified in the URL.
+These statement add Postgres as a dependency and configure the environment variable.
+The statement `String dbUrl = System.getenv("JDBC_DATABASE_URL");` uses the environment variable `JDBC_DATABASE_URL`.
+You can check its value with the command `echo $JDBC_DATABASE_URL`.
+The statement `return DriverManager.getConnection(dbUrl);`retrieves the Postgres database driver from the previous URL, then connects to the database with the credentials provided in the URL.
 **Troubleshooting:** You may get an error like `java.sql.SQLException: The url cannot be null`.
-Since `"JDBC_DATABASE_URL"` is not saved to your profile, make sure is set up before running `heroku local`, this is explained in this [previous section](https://github.com/luminaxster/swe432tomcat/blob/master/README.md#configure-the-connection-to-your-remote-db-add-ons-in-heroku).
+This means “JDBC_DATABASE_URL” is not saved in your profile as described in step *6.B* above.

-### 5. Saving data into the database
+### 5. Persisting data into the database
+The following code is taken from method *save()* in [DatabaseServlet.java](https://github.com/luminaxster/swe432tomcat/blob/master/src/main/java/servlet/DatabaseServlet.java):
 ```Java
 ...
 public boolean save(String name, int age){